Kiranpreetsb/react-native-sqlcipher-storage/README.md

 #### Database is Not in Main Bundle

-if your database is not in the react native app bundle but rather in the an app sandbox environment (ex: caches, documents directory), then the openDatabase call would look something like the following:
+if your database is not in the react native app bundle but rather in the an app sandbox environment (ex: library, documents directory), then the openDatabase call would look something like the following:

 ```js
   ...